2022 Most Popular Bachelor's Degree Colleges for Wildlife Management in the Southeast Region

 Best Quality In WV

-West Virginia University is a popular option for students interested in a bachelor's degree in wildlife management.
-Located in the small city of Morgantown, WVU is a public university with a fairly large student population.
+West Virginia University is a popular choice for students pursuing a bachelor's degree in wildlife management.
+Located in the city of Morgantown, WVU is a public university with a very large student population.
 You also may be intersted to know that the school ranks #1 in quality for bachelor's degrees in wildlife management in West Virginia.

-There were approximately 58 wildlife management students who graduated with this degree at WVU in the most recent year we have data available.
+There were about 58 wildlife management individuals who graduated with this degree at WVU in the most recent year we have data available.

-Bachelor's graduates who receive their degree from the wildlife program earn about $26,300 in their early career salary.
+Bachelor's graduates who receive their degree from the wildlife program earn an average of $26,300 in their early career salary.

-More information about a bachelor’s in wildlife management from West Virginia University57
+More information about a bachelor’s in wildlife management from West Virginia University

 Annual Bachelor's Degrees